misterprakhar/YelpCamp/README.md

 # YelpCamp
-My version of YelpCamp, from the course "The Web Developer Bootcamp 2022" by Colt Steele.
+My version of YelpCamp, from the course "The Web Developer Bootcamp 2022" by Colt Steele on Udemy.